peter hanson's field guide to interesting film

 “Split Image” (1982).
 Though unquestionably lurid, this drama about a family’s attempts to wrest their son from a cult has the excitement of an action movie, and it benefits from letter-perfect casting across the board.
 Brian Dennehy and Elizabeth Ashley play well-off parents whose naïve son (Michael O’Keefe) gets drawn into a cult when he falls for a spacey dreamgirl played by Karen Allen.
 The leader of the cult is soft-spoken Peter Fonda, whose casting cleverly plays on his identification with ’60s counterculture, but the best synthesis between actor and role involves James Woods, as the manic operative whom the parents hire to kidnap and then deprogram their son.
 As filmed by journeyman director Ted Kotcheff, the deprogramming scenes are trippy, frightening, and flamboyantly entertaining.
 Since the picture slowly shifts from topical drama to cliffhanger adventure, it may strike some viewers as cheap exploitation of a troubling social ill, but at least the filmmakers devote a few scenes to illustrating the allure of Fonda’s cult before advancing into more adrenalized goings-on.

 Spradlin, G.D.
-Scowler, 1920-2011.
+Actor, 1920-2011.
 "Extreme prejudice."
 By hitting those two words just right as the cold-blooded officer who gives Martin Sheen his marching orders in “Apocalypse Now” (1979), elegant Southerner Spradlin epitomized the sort of dispassionate evil for which his characters were known.
-While actually quite versatile (he shifted comfortably between comedies and dramas), Spradlin was most effective playing charismatic heavies and corrupt muckety-mucks, of which his Senator Geary character in “The Godfather, Part II” (1974) is a great example.
-Following a run of enjoyable performances in the late ‘90s, notably a wry bit as a preacher befuddled by the weirdness of indie filmmaking in “Ed Wood” (1994), Spradlin closed the door on his enviable screen career by retiring, thus depriving the screen of one of its most reliable performers.
+While actually quite versatile (he shifted comfortably between comedies and dramas), Spradlin was most effective playing charismatic heavies and corrupt muckety-mucks, of which his Senator Geary character in “The Godfather: Part II” (1974), plus the hard-driving coaches he plays in “One on One” (1977) and “North Dallas Forty” (1979), are good examples.
+Interestingly, Spradlin didn't start acting until he was in his mid-40s, having previously served in WWII, built a successful career as a businessman, and dabbled in politics.
+Once he started working in films and television, he was not especially prolific, notching 76 credits in 33 years, so one assumes he peformed for artistic gratification rather than for income.
+Following a run of enjoyable performances in the ‘90s, notably a wry bit as a preacher befuddled by the weirdness of low-budget filmmaking in “Ed Wood” (1994), Spradlin closed the door on his enviable acting career, thus depriving the screen of one of its most reliable performers.

 “Spring Forward” (1999).
 Contemplative and relaxed, Tom Gilroy’s elegant character drama lets two fine actors revel in their characters without the pressure of expediting a contrived plot.
 Ned Beatty plays Murph, a middle-aged municipal laborer in a small Connecticut town.
 His new coworker is Paul (Liev Schrieber), an ex-con with a philosopher’s soul and a brawler’s temper.
 Gilroy employs a rigid structure, with the passage of a year represented by a series of long conversation scenes that are bridged by lyrical interludes.
 As Murph wrestles with late-life issues and Paul adjusts to existence outside prison, the characters bond in a fashion that’s credible and never treacly; both reveal unexpected depths that feel utterly organic.
 Though the leisurely execution may fail to excite some viewers, it’s a rare pleasure to see Beatty play a person and not a grotesque; he’s quietly remarkable.
 Schreiber overreaches at points, but he too hits a strong emotional pitch.
 Especially given the inviting Northeast landscapes with which Gilroy surrounds his actors, “Spring Forward” is warm and intimate from start to finish.